jayrambhia/jayrambhia.github.com/_posts/2013-03-29-disparity-maps.markdown

 title: 'Disparity Map'
 ---

-As I had mentioned in earlied posts that I was working on Stereo Images, disparity and depth images, I will elaborate about disparit maps and show how to compute it using OpenCV.
+As I had mentioned in earlier posts that I was working on Stereo Images, disparity and depth images, I will elaborate about disparity maps and show how to compute it using OpenCV.

 ### What is Disparity Map?